A Message from the Lady of the Sea

 After blessing the ground under their feet and muttering some incantations, the necromancers sat to wait for the gates of hell to swing open.
 Seeing that no fireworks ensued, they fixed their gaze on the three highest-ranking necromancers—the Buddhist, the Jew and the ISIL acolyte—by way of asking for guidance.

-In an attempt to talk the devil into opening the gates of hell, the Buddhist said, “We have slaughtered the Muslim population and ...Read more
+In an attempt to talk the devil into opening the gates of hell, the Buddhist said, “We have slaughtered the Muslim population ...Read more

 You Are a Fucking Christian!